Winning Strategy for Schnapsen or Sixty-Six

 The last trick

-A deal occasionally occurs in which neither player reaches 66 trick points, and the winner of the deal is the player that takes the last trick.
+A deal occasionally occurs in which the stock is exhausted and neither player reaches 66 trick points.
+The winner of the deal in this case is the player that wins the last trick.
 (In the 6-card game Sixty-Six, the last trick is awarded a bonus of 10 trick points rather than being awarded the win of the deal, but 10 trick points is usually sufficient to win the deal if no one has won earlier.)
-If you had trump control in the deal, you should try to retain the last trump to take the last trick.
+If you had trump control in the deal, you should try to retain the last trump to win the last trick.
 You want to retain excess trumps anyway, in order to trump your opponent’s winners.
-If your opponent had trump control, you should force him or her to trump one of your cards each time you have the opportunity, in order to give yourself a chance to take the last trick.
+If your opponent had trump control, you should force him or her to trump one of your cards each time you have the opportunity, in order to give yourself a chance to win the last trick.
 (See The Schnapsen Log column Who Laughs Last for an example.)
-If the trumps are gone before the last trick, you need to think ahead and plan the sequence of tricks whereby you will take the last trick without letting your opponent get 66 points.
-Since you know your opponent’s cards exactly and you each have only a few cards left, it is usually not difficult to look ahead that far.

 © 2012-2013 Martin Tompa.
 All rights reserved.